 Last updated: April 2017

-Progress is ongoing with the recommendation of fisheries management proposals to the European Commission.
+Progress is ongoing with the recommendation of fisheries management proposals.
 Ongoing site condition monitoring work will be required to conclude with confidence the degree to which the site is moving towards its conservation objectives.

 - The documentation of appropriate management information – conservation objectives, advice on activities capable of affecting the protected features of a site, and spatial information on the presence and extent of the protected features of a site.